joshuaboniface/remote-faster-whisper/README.md

 The directory to cache Faster Whisper models.
 We recommend a RAM disk (`tmpfs`) for this to improve performance, though any path can be used.

 Remote Faster Whisper will attempt to download the `model` below at startup if this path is not found; this may take some time with slow network connections.
 This is done at startup, rather than during the first transcription to improve the user experience.
-If the directory exists but the model is missing, it will be downloaded when the first transcription occurrs.
+If the directory exists but the model is missing, it will be downloaded when the first transcription occurs.

 **Note**: When using a service install with a dynamic user (the default if no user is specified), this option **must** be set to a temporary directory (under `/tmp` or `/var/tmp`), and note that the model will be cached to an ephemeral directory valid only for the time the service is active.
-Thus the model will be redownloaded each time the daemon starts.
+Thus the model will be re-downloaded each time the daemon starts.
 To avoid this, use a real user for the daemon, or use a pre-configured cache containing the model you wish to use outside of these temporary paths.

 #### `faster_whisper` -> `model`